fares279/garment-productivity-prediction/README.md

 ✅ **Logging**: Structured logging to stdout for container platforms
 ✅ **Environment variables**: Configuration via env vars
 ✅ **Port exposure**: Standard port 8000 for FastAPI

+### Notes on ML Artifacts
+- Docker image includes only minimal runtime dependencies from `requirements_deploy.txt`.
+- Full training dependencies and MLflow artifacts (`mlartifacts/`, `mlruns/`, `mlflow.db`) are primarily for local experimentation and tracking, not required in production containers.

 ---